David S. Rubin: Career

-Rubin has held curatorial positions at Scripps College, Pomona College, Santa Monica College, the San Francisco Art Institute, San Francisco Museum of Modern Art, Albright College, the Museum of Contemporary Art Cleveland, Phoenix Art Museum, Contemporary Arts Center, and San Antonio Museum of Art.
+Rubin has held curatorial positions at Scripps College, Pomona College, Santa Monica College, the San Francisco Art Institute, the San Francisco Museum of Modern Art, Albright College, the Museum of Contemporary Art Cleveland, the Phoenix Art Museum, the Contemporary Arts Center, and the San Antonio Museum of Art.
 In 1996, Rubin served as the U.S. Commissioner for the Cuenca Bienal of Painting.

 Rubin has organized solo exhibitions for Martha Alf, Robert Arneson, William Baziotes, Willie Birch, Douglas Bourgeois, Ellen Brooks, Peter Campus, Cynthia Carlson, Petah Coyne, Salvador Dalí, Jay DeFeo, Tomer Ganihar, Allen Ginsberg, David Halliday, Wally Hedrick, Al Held, Mark Kostabi, Donald Lipski, Christian Marclay, Ana Mendieta, Dennis Oppenheim, Martin Puryear, Alison Saar, Robert Stackhouse, Vincent Valdez, Carrie Mae Weems, and Emerson Woelffer.

 Rubin's curatorial archives are housed in the Archives of American Art.

-As an art critic, Rubin has written for Arts Magazine, Art in America, Fabrik, and other art journals.
+As an art critic, Rubin has written for Arts Magazine, Art in America, Hyperallergic, and other art journals.

 He has published numerous books and catalogs in conjunction with exhibitions.

 As an artist, Rubin is known for automatic drawing.
-His drawings have been exhibited at Blue Star Contemporary Art Museum, the Bradbury Art Museum at Arkansas State University, and California State University, Northridge.
-His drawings are in the permanent collections of the Ogden Museum of Southern Art and the Bradbury Art Museum at Arkansas State University.
+His drawings have been exhibited at the Blue Star Contemporary Art Museum in San Antonio, Texas; the Bradbury Art Museum at Arkansas State University in Jonesboro, Arkansas; and California State University, Northridge.
+His drawings are in the permanent collections of the Ogden Museum of Southern Art in New Orleans, Louisiana; and the Bradbury Art Museum.